zdenop/tesseract-ocr-qt4gui/README.md

 ## About project…

-[QT4 tesseract-OCR](https://github.com/zdenop/qt4-tesseract) is a simple GUI for [tesseract](http://code.google.com/p/tesseract-ocr/).
+[Tesseract-OCR QT4 gui](https://github.com/zdenop/tesseract-ocr-qt4gui) is a simple GUI for [tesseract](http://code.google.com/p/tesseract-ocr/).
 If you want to use it, do not forget to install [tesseract](http://code.google.com/p/tesseract-ocr/).

 Project can be translated on [Transifex.net](https://www.transifex.net/projects/p/qt4-tesseract/resource/qt4tesseract_ents/).